|

 The

-Maple has been a Detroit area mainstay of
+Maple has been a Detroit

-specialized film for years.
-It was the
+area mainstay of specialized film for years.

-since.
-The theatre is located in
+cinema ever since.
+The theatre is

-upscale Bloomfield Hills
+located in upscale Bloomfield

-and is a stone's throw from the action in downtown Birmingham.
+Hills and is a stone's throw from the action in downtown Birmingham.

 |